stho32/SQL-Optimization/README.md

 #### 1. Scalar Functions

-- **Why They Are Slow:**
 - Applying scalar functions to many rows results in row-by-row processing, which could be more efficient.

 - **Ideas to Improve Performance:**
   - Convert scalar functions to views or table-valued functions where possible.